 Legal notice

-(g+)economics provides investment research and advisory services to prestigious institutions and professional investors worldwide.
+(g+)economics provides investment research and advisory services to institutional investors worldwide.
 We are committed to providing the highest quality of service to our clients.
-We also have a responsibility to our clients, the public and our profession to deliver our services in a professional manner, with uncompromising values and standards.
+We also have a responsibility to our clients, the public and our profession to deliver our services in a professional manner with uncompromising values and standards.
 As such, we comply with all applicable laws, regulations and requirements regarding copyright, privacy and security.

 Intellectual Property Rights

-Any part of (g+)economics research, including verbal communication and related User content, website, charts, data and the trademarks, service marks and logos contained in its electronic and physical materials, and any other intellectual property, including without limitation any economic analysis, market strategy ideas, policy research and other copywrited information ("Content") are owned by or licensed to (g+)economics, subject to copyright and other intellectual property rights under United Kingdom, European Economic Area and foreign laws and international conventions.
+Any part of (g+)economics research, including verbal communication and related content, website, charts, data and the trademarks, service marks and logos contained in its electronic and physical materials, and any other intellectual property, including without limitation any economic analysis, market strategy ideas, policy research and other copyrighted material are owned by or licensed to (g+)economics, and as such are subject to copyright and other intellectual property rights under United Kingdom and foreign laws and international conventions.
 Content may not be copied, reproduced, distributed, transmitted, broadcast, displayed, sold, licensed, uploaded, or otherwise exploited without the prior written consent of (g+)economics.
-Further, any such dissemination that has received prior approval from (g+)economics must contain notice of (g+)conomics' copyright.
+Furthermore, any such dissemination that has received prior approval from (g+)economics must contain notice of (g+)conomics' copyright.

 Privacy Policy

-Registration data and certain other information about you you are subject to (g+)economics' Privacy Policy.
-We are committed to protecting your privacy and your non-public personal information.
-We do not sell or market your non-public personal information to unaffiliated organizations.
-We maintain physical, electronic and procedural safeguards to protect your privacy. (g+)economics' employees agree to and are bound by the Non-Disclosure provision of the Terms and Conditions outlined in the Client Service Schedule.
+Registration data and certain other information about clients is subject to (g+)economics' Privacy Policy.
+We are committed to protecting clients' privacy and your non-public personal information.
+We do not sell or market clients' non-public personal information to third parties.
+We maintain physical, electronic and procedural safeguards to protect client privacy. (g+)economics' employees agree to and are bound by the Non-Disclosure provision of the Terms and Conditions outlined in the Client Service Schedule.

 Limitations of Liabilities